Swing, Slice, Patch, Repeat: The Endless Grind of Cyber Defense

-Today marks a special day in history—Cybersecurity Awareness Month!
-But instead of diving straight into the world of phishing, malware, and data breaches, let’s take a detour down memory lane to a time of…golf?
-Yep, you read that right.
+Today marks a special day in history: Cybersecurity Awareness Month!
+But instead of diving straight into the world of phishing, malware, and data breaches, let's take a detour down memory lane to a time of... golf?
 On this day in 1860, the first British Open was played.
-Now, before you scroll away, thinking this is just some random golf history lesson, stick with me.
-There’s a method to my madness.
+There's a method to this madness.

-First, let’s just appreciate the absurdity for a second.
+Let's appreciate the absurdity for a second.
 The first British Open.
 Scotland.
 October.
-Like, who in their right mind thought, “Let’s grab some sticks and hit tiny white balls around in the freezing rain for fun!”?
-It’s basically the original bad life decision, and somehow, it worked out.
-Golf is still thriving—just like cybersecurity, which is also built on some questionable life decisions.
+Who in their right mind thought, "Let's grab some sticks and hit tiny white balls around in the freezing rain for fun!"?
+It's basically the original bad life decision, and somehow, it worked out.
+Golf is still thriving, just like cybersecurity, which is also built on some questionable life decisions.

-But what do these two have in common, you ask?
-Well, let me tell you…a lot more than you’d think.
+But what do these two have in common?
+A lot more than you'd think.

 Constant Evolution (Because We're Never Good Enough)